justiceadamsUNI/Klein-Compiler/Compiler/README.txt

--c or --kleinc: This will build a tm file that is named the same as the input file with the extension ".tm". 'kleinc' will let the user know of any warnings and if there are errors, it won't output a .tm file. 'kleinc' takes in 1 command line argument, a klein file, with or without the .kln extension.
+-c or --kleinc: This will build a tm file that is named the same as the input file with the extension ".tm". 'kleinc' will let the user know of any warnings and if there are errors, it won't continue with code generation. 'kleinc' takes in 1 command line argument, a klein file, with or without the .kln extension.

 We have verified that this works on STUDENT.CS.UNI.EDU server.